JoelVO/Correlation-between-global-events-and-films-production/code.md

 ````
 where A was a list which would become a dataframe at the end of the preprocessing part.

-For the preprocessing of the movies, if was interested in knowing, with some given year, the proportion of movies released on that year which belonged to a given genre.
+For the preprocessing of the movies, I was interested in knowing, with some given year, the proportion of movies released on that year which belonged to a given genre.
 The code for this was

 ````python
 col=np.unique(np.array(df.genres)) # array with all the possible movie genres